 The Ethiopia Sidamo Ardi was carefully roasted for you by Parisi Artisan Coffee.
 Straight from the birthplace of coffee, full natural coffees from the Guji subregion of Sidamo in Ethiopia are highly prized.
-This coffee was grown at an altitude of 1,700 - 1,900 meters by various small producers from the Guji Washing Station and consists of Ethiopian heirloom varieties.
-This coffee is juicy with a mix of fruity and chocolate flavors.
+This coffee was grown at an altitude of 1,700 - 1,900 meters and consists of Ethiopian heirloom varieties.
+This coffee is juicy and fruit forward notes of strawberries and blueberries with a dark chocolate finish.

 This coffee was the best coffee I've gotten from Mistobox.
 Balanced flavor, nice sweet aroma, and great overall taste.
 Will definitely buy again!